Banking security & new ways to pay

 What protection is in place against accidental payments being made?

+It is possible to pay for something without meaning to, but only when you’re close to the reader.
 The cashier needs to activate the terminal (or you need to select this option yourself at a self-service till) to accept contactless payments, reducing the risk of mistakes.

 Is it possible for a thief to copy my card details?